05 A Lady to Lead

 “How did you know Lord Rando?” asked Evelyn.

 Caleb, again, intervened.
 “Our father operates the largest fleet of ships in Liez and services Rylie Glen.
 He asked us to make this journey.”

 Josah walked over to Caleb and took the pot of water.
 He poured some of it onto his boots as if to wash the dust and dirt away.
 Conall took this as his cue to do the same.

 “Maybe now she won’t ask why we needed the water,” Josah thought.
 He wanted to look over to see what Ena was doing but didn’t want to bring any attention to the wall.
 Ena was still hiding.

-Evelyn revealed a gentle smile, and waved her hand, motioning them towards the Square.
+Evelyn revealed a gentle smile, and waved her hand, motioning them to the Square.
 “We lost Lord Mayweather about six months ago.
 There is a family plot by the Manor.
 I will take you there, but I need to say a few words at the Square.”

-Conall nodded his head, pointed to Josah, and then back towards Evelyn.
+Conall nodded his head, pointed to Josah, and then back to Evelyn.
 Josah understood.
 He needed to stay close to the Lady.
 Conall pulled Caleb closer and huffed, “Get Ena into the barn, now!”